acq3047/pinterest-data-pipeline708/README.md

 - **post_year**, a new column that contains only the year from the **timestamp** column
 - **median_follower_count**, a new column containing the desired query output

+## Milestone 8: Batch Processing: AWS MWAA

+In this task, you will proceed to orchestrate the Databricks Workloads on **AWS MWAA**

+### Task 1: Create and upload a DAG to a MWAA environment

+Your AWS account has been already been provided with access to a MWAA environment **Databricks-Airflow-env** and to its S3 bucket **mwaa-dags-bucket**.
+Thus, you will not be required to create an API token in Databricks to connect to your AWS account, to set up the MWAA-Databricks connection or to create the **requirements.txt** file.

+You will only need to create an Airflow DAG that will trigger a Databricks Notebook to be run on a specific schedule.
+This DAG should be uploaded to the **dags** folder in the **mwaa-dags-bucket**.

+Your AWS account has been granted permissions to upload and update the following file **<your_UserId_dag.py>** to the **mwaa-dags-bucket**.
+Make sure to give your DAG the correct name, otherwise you will run into permission errors.
+Be careful to also name the DAG inside the **<your_UserId_dag.py>** as such: **<your_UserId_dag>**.
+You should schedule the DAG to run daily.

+### Task 2: Trigger a DAG that runs a Databricks Notebook

+Manually trigger the DAG you have uploaded in the previous step and check it runs successfully.